 Based on our risk impact appetite model (Figure 2) and the likelihood ratings (Figure 3), we are able to rate all risks qualitatively (impact and likelihood) and map them on our heat map against our risk appetite.
 The heat map in Figure 4 shows risks across multiple business units mapped against our risk appetite.

-Where possible, we should also rate our risks qualitatively, albeit that some risks such as ‘reputational risks’ may be difficult to quantify.
+Where possible, we should also rate our risks quantitatively, albeit that some risks such as ‘reputational risks’ may be difficult to quantify.
 The nice thing about quantifying risks is that it make aggregation across business units relatively simple.

 You can define quantitative thresholds at each level (unit) of your organisation in terms of: